 Though popular during the late 19th and early 20th century, Corpse Revivers generally faded away after Prohibition.
 But like other many other pre-Prohibition drinks, they’ve seen a revival in recent years.
 Walk into a bar today and scan the drink menu, and you’re more likely to find a Corpse Reviver No. 2, or a variation on the No. 2, than any of its fellows.
 Still, the No. 1 does appear from time to time.

 Unlike its more popular sibling — a bright and botanical gin drink misted with absinthe — the Corpse Reviver No. 1 is a rich and vibrant mixture with a brandy base.
-It makes it an odd choice for what is historically served as a morning drink, but it does make for a lush and lovely evening tipple, leaning towards the Manhattan family with its dark spirits and vermouth.
+It is, yes, an odd choice for what is historically served as a morning drink, but it is a lush and lovely evening tipple, leaning towards the Manhattan family with its dark spirits and vermouth.

-The richness largely comes from the split-based brandy, as the drink is equal parks cognac and Calvados, an apple brandy from Normandy, France.
+The richness largely comes from the split-based brandy, as the drink is equal parts cognac and Calvados, an apple brandy from Normandy, France.
 The richness of the brandies calls for a drier, more botanical-forward sweet vermouth, something like Punt E Mes or Carpano Antica Formula.
-Sweeter vermouths can potentially make the drink cloying.
+Sweeter vermouths can potentially turn the drink cloying.

-For those who cannot find a bottle of Calvados, or who simply want to mix things up a bit, it’s acceptable to use another type of apple brandy, though the flavor profile will not be identical.
-Similarly, a Spanish brandy or other fine brandy can replace the cognac, but again, there will be some differences.
-Try playing around with different kinds of brandies until you find something that you find the most revivifying for your Corpse Reviver No. 1.
+For those who cannot find a bottle of Calvados, or who want to take a detour, it’s acceptable to use another type of apple brandy, though the flavor profile will not be identical.
+Similarly, a Spanish brandy or other fine brandy can replace the cognac, but again, there will be differences.
+Try playing around with different kinds of brandies until you find one that is the most revivifying for your Corpse Reviver No. 1.

 - 1 ounce cognac